Design thinking, rapid prototyping | PaySwap App Concept

 In July 2017, I completed an immersive week-long course in User Experience & Design Thinking through General Assembly in Sydney.

-Here's what we covered, applying what we learnt to our own project as we progressed through the week:
+Here's what we covered during the course, applying what we learnt to our own project as we progressed through the week:

 Everyone wants to address the gender pay gap - especially women themselves!
 In fact, women are often blamed for being part of the problem, by not being assertive enough when it comes to pay negotiations and "asking for what you want".
 But when there's so much secrecy around salaries, how do you go about figuring out how much you should be asking for and whether you're asking for enough?
 The PaySwap Project is about empowering women by helping them to close the gender pay gap themselves.